EnderShadow8/wolf-ecs/docs/ecs.md

 # ECS
 ECS is the main class exported by WolfECS.
-It exposes the user API for creating and manipulating entities, components, systems and queries.
+It exposes the user API for creating and manipulating entities, components and queries.
 ___

 ## `constructor`